It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

-But persistent dysphagia can indicate a serious medical condition that requires treatment.
+However, persistent Dysphagia can indicate a severe medical condition that requires treatment.

 It can occur at any age, but it is more common in older adults.
-The causes of swallowing problems vary, and the treatment depends on the cause.
+The causes of swallowing problems vary, and the treatment depends on the grounds.

-Swallowing seems simple, but in reality it is quite complicated.
-Your brain, various nerves and muscles, two muscular valves and an open esophagus, or the swallowing tube, need the brain to function properly.
+Swallowing seems simple, but in reality, it is not straightforward.
+Your brain, various nerves and muscles, two muscular valves, and an open esophagus, or the swallowing tube, need the brain to function correctly.

-The second phase begins when the brain makes the decision to swallow.
-At this point, a complex series of reflexes begins.
+The second phase begins when the brain decides to swallow.
+At this point, a complex series of reflexes start.
 The food passes from the oral cavity to the throat (pharynx).

 The third phase begins when food enters the esophagus.
-The esophagus, which is about nine inches long, is a muscular tube that produces waves of coordinated contractions.
+About nine inches long, the esophagus is a muscular tube that produces waves of coordinated contractions.

 Under normal circumstances, people rarely drown during a meal.
-Occasionally, food sticks to the esophagus for a few seconds (especially solid foods), but will pass spontaneously.
+Occasionally, food sticks to the esophagus for a few seconds (excellent foods) but will pass spontaneously.

-But there are a number of symptoms for which a check should be made to detect a possible swallowing problem, which includes:
+However, there are several symptoms for which a check should be made to detect a possible swallowing problem, which includes: